eerimoq/moblin/README.rst

 - Take picture.

+- Use external camera.
+Looks like iOS 17 supports them.

 - Show two cameras at the same time.

 - Add Twitch/Kick Icons next to chat messages depending on which